preacher1045/Partially-Distributed-Smart-Network-Optimizer-PDSNO-/CONTRIBUTING.md

 ---

-Thank you for helping make PDSNO better, smarter, and more open.
+Thank you for helping make PDSNO better, smarter, and more open..